 These Terms and Conditions and the use of this website are governed by English law.

 The English courts will have exclusive jurisdiction over any dispute or claim arising from, or related to, a visit to our site although we retain the right to bring proceedings against you for breach of these conditions in your country of residence or any other relevant country.

 If any part of these Terms and Conditions shall be found to be unlawful, void or unenforceable, that part shall be able to be removed and shall not affect the validity and enforceability of any remaining parts.

-The Association of the British Pharmaceutical Industry, 7th Floor, Southside, 105 Victoria Street, London SW1E 6QT.
+The Association of the British Pharmaceutical Industry, registered company no. 09826787 of 7th Floor, Southside, 105 Victoria Street, London SW1E 6QT.